kanekarsanket/kanekarsanket.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D.
-Candidate in Economics at the Auburn University.
-My primary research interests are in the areas of health economics, public health, and public policy.
-I am particularly interested in applying empirical econometric methods to answer questions about the efficacy of various policies and programs.
+I am a tenure-track Assistant Professor in Economics at Alabama State University.
+My primary research interests lie in the areas of health economics, public health, and public policy.
+I am particularly interested in applying empirical econometric methods to evaluate the efficacy of various policies and programs.

-I will be on the academic job market this year, and I’ll be available for interviews at the AEA 2023.
-You can reach me at ssk0012@auburn.edu.
+If you are interested in my work or would like to collaborate, please feel free to reach out to me.
+If its not updated My email – skanekar@alasu.edu